Saturday, November 24, 2018

 Giving Thanks In The Christian Walk

 One major theme of Scripture is thankfulness.
 There are literally dozens of exhortations in the Bible, from the Psalms to the Pauline epistles, for the saints to be showing appreciation for and rejoicing in the things of God.
 It is from Him that all blessings, temporal and eternal, flow (James 1:17).
 God is the ultimate source of our provisions in life.
+Acknowledging our blessings cultivates a peace that is rooted in the knowledge of God’s faithfulness and promises.

 The fundamental reasons for giving thanks to Him should be evident to any sincere, faithful Christian.
 We have been redeemed and forgiven of our sins (Colossians 1:14).
 We have been rescued from the kingdom of Satan (Colossians 1:13).
 We can also show thankfulness to God for the natural world and its beauty.
+These are blessings which God has given to us.

 Thankfulness is good for our souls.
 It reinforces humility and selflessness.
 It counteracts our tendency to boast.
 It keeps anger and resentment at bay.
 Giving thanks serves as a constant reminder of the blessings we do have.
 Giving thanks takes our focus off potential things we may desire to have, thus making us happier.
+Complaining only makes life unbearable for oneself and others.

 A refusal to show heartfelt gratitude is one of the biggest mistakes that one can make in the Christian life.
 The preaching of the gospel is to be done in thanksgiving to God.
 The gospel itself is a call for all people to give thanks to God.
-We are to be grateful to God for even seemingly small things like the oxygen that we breath.
+If we refuse to give thanks to God, then already existing bitterness will fester in our minds and so rob us of the supernatural peace that surpasses all understanding (Philippians 4:4-8).

 No comments: